-Students who decide they would like to drop back to another class are advised that space availability and each student's pattern of achievement are major factors in the approval of such a change.
-Competition for space in each class mandates that, as spaces become available, they are filled with those most qualified.
-Usually this means that a qualified student will be advanced from a lower class.
-There are situations, however, where it is justifiable that a student drops back.
-(See Nursing Student Handbook.)
+Students who, for any reason, wish to move between graduating classes within the Nursing major are advised that space availability and each student's pattern of achievement are major factors in the approval of such a change.
+Competition for space in each graduating class mandates that, as spaces become available, they are filled with those most qualified.